uf-mil/mil/docs/software/adding_documentation.md

 you are making an index or navigation-focused page, use reST.

 ### Indexing the file
 For your newly added page to be found, it needs to be added to a table of contents.
 There is a root table of contents in `index.rst` and smaller table of contents within various subdirectories.
 Add your page to one or both of these, whichever you deem more appropriate.
-To do so, add the path to your page (without the extention) under the
+To do so, add the path to your page (without the extension) under the
 `.. toctree::` section of the `index.rst` file.
 For example, to add the "Meeting Schedule" page mentioned above, the `index.rst` will now look like
 ```
 .. toctree::